There is an ongoing debate as to which checkout flow is superior: “multi-step” vs “one-step” checkout.

 To be clear on the definition of each, the one-step checkout is essentially the entire checkout process on a single page (see screenshot below).
-All the information a retailer requires from a consumer to complete a sale, is presented on a single page.
+All form fields across all steps are presented on a single page.

-The multi-step checkout is characterised by taking all the information (seen above) and breaks it down into multiple pages.
-To assist with this is a progress bar to set expectation and delivery transparency as to the number of pages and the effort required to complete.
-See an article written on the best practice progress bar.
+The multi-step checkout is characterized by taking the information (seen above) and breaking it down into multiple pages.
+To assist with this is a progress bar to set expectation and deliver transparency as to the number of pages and the effort required to complete.

 To answer which checkout flow is superior first requires the right question...